Welcome to CCAO

 A cornerstone of CCAO is innovation and harnessing the power of all 88 counties to make each county stronger.
 Saving money while improving quality is also an important part of the CCAO tradition.
 The CCAO Board of Directors at different points in our history have identified a county need and charged CCAO to create enterprise service programs to meet that need.
 Today, CCAO spearheads several distinct and respected service entities created by counties for counties.

-County Risk-Sharing Association (CORSA), a property and liability risk sharing pool, was established when traditional liability insurance for counties was either unavailable or unaffordable.
+County Risk-Sharing Authority (CORSA), a property and liability risk sharing pool, was established when traditional liability insurance for counties was either unavailable or unaffordable.
 It is governed by and for counties to meet counties’ unique needs.

 CCAO also operates the County Employee Benefits Consortium of Ohio (CEBCO), CCAO’s health care division, to assist counties with obtaining employee health benefits.
 The member-owned, self-insured purchasing pool offers members stable and competitive costs, financial strength and a wide variety of wellness and health management services.